tjboldt/ProDOS-ROM-Drive/README.md

 To build actual circuit boards, I tried making some by hand with marker, etching solution and copper on fibreglass boards but this proved to be far too difficult.
 I then learned the wonders of gerber files which can be created with a variety of PCB layout software.
 The files were emailed to a company in Alberta, Canada and three days later in July of 1999 I received a batch of 10 blank boards.
 These boards did not have the familiar green board look to them, nor were they pre-cut.
 I had to cut and file them to fit an Apple II slot by hand.
 Back then it was prohitively expensive for a young hobbiest to make less than 20 or 30 boards with the full solder-masking process due to the set-up fees.

 In 2019, I decided to revisit the original design as I was disappointed that the original didn't have a solder mask and was rather large for what it was.
-I got the board much smaller but in the process of translating my two decade old hand written notes, made a mistake on one control line.
+I got the board much smaller but in the process of translating my two decade old hand written notes, I made a mistake on one control line.
 To actually call this project finished, I had to make another revision.
 I also noticed the revised board was slightly larger than a credit card so I worked for a couple weeks to optimize the lines and squeeze the two-layer board down to 3.375" x 2.125".
-The board here is that final revision 2.5 (references to first, second and third design are all the prototypes leading up to the 1.0 circuit board).
+The board here is that final revision 2.5 (note that references to first, second and third design are all the solderless breadboard prototypes leading up to the 1.0 circuit board printed in 1999, 2.0 was never made, 2.1 is the board with the error patched with a jumper wire and 2.2 through 2.4 were never made).

 ## Notes